HelloZeroNet/ZeroNet/README.md

 # zeronet-conservancy

-This is a minimalist conservative fork of [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) with tor onion-v3 support (and perhaps more essential/security fixes in the future)
+zeronet-conservancy is a fork/continuation of [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) project (that has been abandoned by its creator) that is dedicated to sustaining existing p2p network and developing its values of decentralization and freedom, while gradually switching to a better designed network

 ## Why fork?

-We need a fork that works with onion-v3 and doesn't depend on trust to one or two people.
-We need it now.
-This fork implements minimal changes to [ZeroNet/py3](https://github.com/HelloZeroNet/ZeroNet/tree/py3) branch which are easy to audit yourself.
+During onion-v3 switch crisis, we needed a fork that worked with onion-v3 and didn't depend on trust to one or two people.
+This fork started from fulfilling that mission, implementing minimal changes to [ZeroNet/py3](https://github.com/HelloZeroNet/ZeroNet/tree/py3) branch which are easy to audit by anyone.
+While you can still use the early releases of the fork to get onion-v3 working, the goal of this fork has since shifted and we're dedicated to solving more problems and improving user experience and security all over, until the brand new, completely transparent and audited network is ready and this project can be put to rest

-This fork is intended as temporary measure and will possibly stop being maintained after its original author established there is an alternative active trust-worthy fork.

 ## Why 0net?